 He graduated both high school and college a year early before entering the University of Texas School of Law.

-Scott represents a class against Stream Energy and its marketing arm, Ignite, alleging that they and others operate their business as a pyramid scheme in violation of the RICO Act.
+Scott represented a class against Stream Energy and its marketing arm, Ignite, alleging that they and others operate their business as a pyramid scheme in violation of the RICO Act.

-In 2001, the Texas Lawyer recognized Scott as one of "40 under 40 " judges, lawyers and law professors "across the state whose accomplishments distinguish them among their peers."
-Scott has been listed by Thompson and Reuters as a "Texas Super Lawyer" each year from 2003 to 2009.
+In 2001, the Texas Lawyer recognized Scott as one of "40 under 40" judges, lawyers and law professors "across the state whose accomplishments distinguish them among their peers."
+Scott has been listed by Thompson Reuters as a "Texas Super Lawyer" each year from 2003 to 2009.
 In 2008, Forbes featured Scott for his contingent fee work for businesses.
 In 2012, H Texas Magazine recognized Scott in their list of Houston's Top Lawyers.
-He has received other recognitions from many publications.
+He has received recognition from many other publications.

-Scott pursues his clients" cases with diligence and vigor while usually remaining on professional and even friendly terms with his opposing counsel, something that is, unfortunately, rare in today legal world.
+Scott pursues his clients' cases with diligence and vigor while usually remaining on professional and even friendly terms with his opposing counsel, something that is rare in today legal world.

-Taking a few cases allows Scott to give the attention to his clients’ needs.
-He frequently has worked with other much larger law firms to seek the best representation of his clients’ interests.
+Taking a few cases allows Scott to give attention to his clients’ needs.
+He frequently works with other much larger law firms to seek the best representation of his clients’ interests.

 University of Texas School of Law, J.D., 1988